Robert Carlyle: Career

 Carlyle appeared in the 2002 Oasis music video for "Little By Little".
-He played Adolf Hitler in the 2003 miniseries Hitler: The Rise of Evil.
+He played Adolf Hitler in the 2003 miniseries Hitler: The Rise of Evil, portraying the future dictator's rise to power.
 In 2006 he played the villain Durza in Eragon.
 In 2007 Carlyle played one of the main characters in the film 28 Weeks Later.
 He also played the lead role as a marine engineer attempting to save London from total devastation in the disaster film Flood.
 That year he also portrayed Father Joseph Macavoy in the film The Tournament.

 In 2008 Carlyle narrated a BBC audiobook version of The Cutting Room.
 In 2008, he was cast as Dr. Nicholas Rush in the television series Stargate Universe.
 His was touted by the studio as the "leading role" in Universe.

 In 2008, Carlyle appeared in 24: Redemption, a television movie based on the TV series 24, starring alongside Kiefer Sutherland.

-In 2009, Carlyle appeared in "The Man Who Walked Around The World," a long-form commercial for Johnnie Walker whisky.
+In 2009, Carlyle appeared in "The Man Who Walked Around The World", a long-form commercial for Johnnie Walker whisky.
 Carlyle was shown walking down a path and talking for six minutes in a single long take.
 The ad took two days to film.
 The director, Jamie Rafn, afterwards referred to Carlyle as an "utter genius".

 He voices the character of Gabriel Belmont, and his counterpart, Dracula, in the video game Castlevania: Lords of Shadow, as well as its sequels Mirror of Fate and Lords of Shadow 2.

 From 2011 to 2018, Carlyle portrayed Rumplestiltskin / Mr. Gold in the fantasy-drama television series Once Upon a Time.
 The character is a wizard, deal-maker, and master manipulator.
 In an interview, Carlyle explained that his son inspired him to create Rumplestiltskin's voice.

 In 2019, he portrayed Ogilvy in a three-part television adaptation of The War of the Worlds for the BBC, and made an uncredited appearance as John Lennon in the film Yesterday.

 From 2020 to 2023, he portrayed Robert Sutherland, the Prime Minister and Leader of the Conservative Party in the Sky series Cobra.
 In 2023, he reprised his role as Gaz for the sequel series to The Full Monty, and appeared in the 2025 Netflix drama Toxic Town.

 Carlyle's upcoming roles include Jack Ruby, the killer of Lee Harvey Oswald in the film November 1963, DCS Dave Cook in The Hack, an ITVX drama about the News International phone hacking scandal, and Sherlock Holmes in the second season of the CBS series Watson.